 This would reload your PATH environment variable to include

 Cargo’s bin directory ($HOME/.cargo/bin).

 Once that has completed, copy the application to your programs folder:

 sudo cp target/release/noip-duc /usr/local/bin

 Now you can run the No-IP DUC by issuing the noip-duc command!

 noip-duc -g myhostname.ddns.net -u username -p password

 This will start the program and talk to our update servers.
-If your IP is different than the one on your hostname specified, it will update your IP.
+If your IP is different than the current IP on your hostname, it will update your IP.
 Default behavior is to check every 5 minutes.

 There are a number of different features, run noip-duc –help and be sure to check out the INSTALL.MD and README.MD files within the directory to see our full documentation and help guide.